-How a Lawyer Can Help Your Pedestrian Accident Case
+How a Lawyer Can Help With Your Fort Lauderdale Pedestrian Accident Case

 We realize recovering from an injury takes time and that your focus is on healing, not taking care of a legal matter.
-That’s where we come in.
+This is where we come in.
 We want you to concentrate on getting better while we take care of everything else.

-We can manage your pedestrian accident case from start to finish, handling communications with insurers and other attorneys for you.
-We will advise you of your legal options and next steps, letting you know upfront what your case involves.
+A Fort Lauderdale pedestrian accident attorney from our firm can manage your pedestrian accident case from start to finish, handling communications with insurers and other attorneys for you and taking care of everything else.
+Before we begin working on your case, we will advise you of your legal options and next steps, letting you know up front what your case involves.

 We Can Determine Your Case’s Value

-Our pedestrian accident attorneys can total up your damages and assess your case’s value so that you know how much you could receive.
-When long-term or permanent disabilities are involved, we will talk to medical and financial experts to calculate your future damages so you can get the compensation you need.
+One of our pedestrian accident attorneys can total your damages and assess your case’s value so you’ll know how much you could receive.
+If you suffered a long-term or permanent disability due to your incident, we can talk to medical and financial experts to calculate your future damages so you can get the compensation you need to manage your condition.

 Insurers are known for offering low initial settlements.
-Because we will know what your case is worth, we can fight on your behalf for a settlement that reflects your losses.
+Because we will know what your case is worth, we can fight for a settlement that reflects your losses.

 What Options for Recovery do I Have as an Injured Pedestrian?

-One of the first steps to take after a pedestrian accident is to determine what insurance and legal options you have to pursue compensation for your injuries.
+One of the first steps to take after a pedestrian accident is to determine what insurance and legal options you have.
 Florida is a no-fault state, so the majority of the time, accident victims simply file a claim with their own insurers.

 Pedestrian accidents are somewhat unique, though.
-You might have several avenues available:
+You might have several avenues of action available:

-- PIP: PIP coverage, insurance required by every registered driver in Florida that pays for a portion of your medical bills, will cover damages for injuries in pedestrian accidents, too.
-If you carry PIP insurance on your auto insurance policy, or if someone in your house does, you can file a claim with that insurer, irrespective of fault.
+- PIP: PIP coverage is insurance required by every registered driver in Florida, and it pays for a portion of your medical bills.
+It will cover damages for injuries in car accidents and pedestrian accidents.
+With your PIP coverage, you can file a claim with your insurer, irrespective of fault.

-- The at-fault driver: If the driver was at fault for the accident, you can file a claim and recover under his insurance policy.
+- The at-fault driver: If the driver was at fault for the accident, you may be able to file a claim and recover compensation under their insurance policy.

-Determining liability and which insurer to file a claim with for a pedestrian accident can be tricky.
-The other party’s insurance company might try to apportion part or all of the blame onto you to deflect liability.
-Or it may attempt to minimize the severity of your injuries.
+Determining liability and which insurer to file a claim with can be tricky.
+The other party’s insurance company might try to attribute part or all of the blame to you to deflect liability, or it may attempt to minimize the severity of your injuries.

-Before taking any legal action or making any official recorded statements to the insurance adjuster, run your case by an attorney for advice.
+Before taking any legal action or making any official recorded statements to the insurance adjuster, you can run your case by an attorney for advice.

-What if I was Partly at Fault for My Pedestrian Accident?
+What if I Was Partly at Fault for My Fort Lauderdale Pedestrian Accident?

 It is not always drivers who are totally at fault for pedestrian accidents.
 Pedestrians may be partly responsible, too, such as if they walk while texting, run across the street without looking carefully, or stumble into the line of a vehicle because they are intoxicated.

-While drivers have a duty of care to drive safely and protect pedestrians and other road users from undue harm, pedestrians have a duty to protect themselves by staying vigilant.
-If you breach this duty and contribute to an accident, the insurer or court might find you liable.
+While drivers have a duty of care to drive safely and protect pedestrians and other road users from harm, pedestrians also have a duty to protect themselves by staying vigilant.
+If you breach this duty and contribute to an accident, the driver’s insurer or a court might find you liable.

 If the court or insurer deems you partly responsible for the accident, your degree of fault will limit your recovery, as per Florida’s comparative negligence rule.
 For example, if the insurer finds you to be 40 percent at fault, you will only be able to recover 60 percent of your damages.

-Florida is the riskiest state in the nation when it comes to pedestrian safety, according to Smart Growth America’s Dangerous By Design 2021 report.
-Per the report, the state had nearly 5,900 pedestrian deaths between 2010 and 2019.
-During that same period,
+Florida is one of the riskiest states in the nation when it comes to pedestrian safety, according to Smart Growth America’s Dangerous By Design 2022 report.
+Per the report, the state had 3.22 pedestrian deaths per 100k people between 2016 and 2020.

-More than 6,000 pedestrians were killed in traffic accidents in 2019, according to the National Highway Traffic Safety Administration (NHTSA).
+More than 6,500 pedestrians were killed nationwide in traffic accidents in 2020, according to the National Highway Traffic Safety Administration (NHTSA).
 Various factors contribute to the risk of pedestrian accidents, such as:

-- Lack of safe pedestrian walkways and crosswalks
+- A lack of safe pedestrian walkways and crosswalks

 - Congestion and overpopulation

-Extensive injuries affecting the entire body can result from pedestrian accidents, especially those involving the head, neck, and face.
-Others include:
+Extensive injuries affecting the entire body, head, neck, or face can result from pedestrian accidents.
+Other injuries include: